 If the job description is the question, your CV is the answer ‒ a great CV must supply a well-rounded, appropriate response if you want to secure top marks.
 How can you achieve this?

 Good?
 Great?
 Perfect?
 Where does your CV lie?
-Submit for a free, objective critique and TopCV will tell you where you stand.
+Submit it for a free, objective review and TopCV will tell you where you stand.